Ang Chan I

 He was ousted by a pretender named Sdach Korn in 1512.
 He fled to Siam and returned with a Siamese army in 1516.
 In the same year, he was crowned at Pursat after putting down several rebellions inspired by Neay Kan.
 He regained the city of Longvek from the Siamese, and built the new capital there.
 In 1525, Ang Chan used firearms and cannons when attacking Sdach Korn, within 3 months, Ang Chan was able to kill Sdach Korn and his followers and decapitated him.

 Portuguese missionary Gaspar da Cruz visited Longvek in 1556 during Ang Chan's reign and preached the gospel, but in the next year, he had to leave the country disappointedly because most of Cambodians were devout Buddhists and refused to convert to Roman Catholicism.

 Since 1547, Siam was at war with Burma.
 Seizing the opportunity, the Cambodian army launched a counter-offensive.
 Angkor was regained from the Siamese.
 In 1553, he was crowned again in Longvek.
-During the period of 1559–1564, Ang Chan's I army attacked the nearby regions of Ayuttaya.
+During the period of 1559–1564, Ang Chan's army led a number of border raids on the nearby regions of Ayuttaya.